The Top 4 Priorities To Make Your Office More Sustainable

 After energy, agriculture has the largest climate impact.
 Data from the World Resource Institute show that agriculture accounts for 11% of global emissions and up to 17% including land-use changes and deforestation.
 Climate impact aside, the meat and dairy industry accounts for 75% of all farmland area and damages the environment through the loss of biodiversity and use of fertilisers and pesticides.
 And let’s not forget about animal welfare concerns.

-- Serve no more (or less) meat (especially beef!) at canteens or encourage employees to bring vegetarian lunches.
+- Serve no more (or less) meat (especially beef!) at canteens or encourage employees to bring plant-based lunches.
 Going meat-free for just one or two days a week would already be a really good start.

 Priority 4: All the rest